Dr. Chadi Murr

 Who should consider breast reconstruction?

-Women who have only had lumpectomy, which is the partial removal breast tissue around the cancer removed, may not need reconstruction.
+Women who have only had lumpectomy, which is the partial removal of breast tissue around the cancer removed, may not need reconstruction.
 Read More

 What are the different breast reconstruction options?